crevee/c-review/9. tetris/README.md

 ## Goal

-1. Remove the block using the arrow keys on the keyboard.
+1. Remove the block using the arrow keys on the keyboard
 2. Press the spacebar to quickly drop blocks

 ## Result